 Another aspect of multidisciplinary research appears via the involvement of PSD faculty in large-scale, often multi-institutional research ventures.
 These ventures include:

 - The Materials Research Science and Engineering Center, which emphasizes the study of nonlinear dynamics, bio-inspired materials, surface physics and chemistry, and nanomaterials.

-- The ASC Center for Thermonuclear Flashes, which uses advanced computational techniques to study explosions inside stars.
+- The FLASH Center for Computational Science, which uses advanced computational techniques to study explosions inside stars.